7,100,000 pageviews

 Michael A. Dotro, a nine year veteran of the Edison, New Jersey Police Department, worked in the internal affairs unit.
 Since the 36-year-old officer had a history of misconduct complaints, including charges of excessive force, he didn't seem to be the right person for the job.
 But nothing within the Edison Police Department was right.

-In 2005, a member of the Asian-Indian community who had been arrested by officer Dotro accused him of police brutality.
-Amid citizen protests, and a lot of bad publicity, Dotro was administratively cleared of any wrongdoing.
+In 2005 a member of the Asian-Indian community who was arrested by officer Dotro accused him of police brutality.
+Amid citizen protests and a lot of bad publicity Officer Dotro was administratively cleared of wrongdoing.

-Three years after the excessive force complaint, Dotro got into a fistfight with his 68-year-old neighbor, Dennis Sassa.
-Mr. Sassa claimed that the then 31-year-old officer had punched him in the face six times.
+Three years after the excessive force complaint Dotro got into a fistfight with his 68-year-old neighbor, Dennis Sassa.
+Mr. Sassa claimed the then 31-year-old officer punched him in the face six times.
 The dispute revolved around a shed that sat on Dotro's property.
-Both men filed assault charges, and both were acquitted in municipal court.
-(Shortly before the fight, someone had torched a shed on Mr. Sassa's property.
-Flames from the structure had spread to a camper and to Sassa's house.)
+Both men filed assault charges and both were acquitted in municipal court.
+(Shortly before the fight someone torched a shed on Mr. Sassa's property.
+Flames from the structure spread to a camper and to Mr. Sassa's house.)

 Edison Police Captain Mark Anderko considered Michael Dotro unfit to be an officer of the law.
 Captain Anderko and officer Dotro were on opposing sides in the departmental civil war.
 With 24 years on the force, Captain Anderko served as the top aide to Chief Thomas Bryan.
 Anderko resided in a two-story colonial home in Middlesex County's Monroe Township with his wife, their two children and his 92-year-old mother.